 Those are the questions I asked myself as I struggled to reconcile my craving for pagoda boxed junk food with my culinary beliefs.
-My solution was to reinvent the dish.
+My solution was to reinvent this dish – black vinegar pork.

 By coating the pork in potato starch rather than batter, it absorbs less oil while retaining the ability to hold on the sauce.
 Thickened by caramelizing the ingredients, the sauce for its part, is intensely fruity and aromatic, clinging to the meat like polyester in a disco.